11/12/2024

 CEO

-Yeah, look, I think Palaeia we're quite excited about.
+Yeah, look, I think Paleo we're quite excited about.
 You know, it's a could be a genre defining game.
-It's it's a bottle daft or other very successful titles like Animal Crossing as well as Starview Valley.
+It's modeled after other very successful titles like Animal Crossing as well as Starry Valley.
 But none of those games are really live service titles.
-So Palaeia represents a potential live service free to play version of those successful titles with triple A quality.
-Still in open data.
-So there's more work to be done.
-But based on how far they've gotten to prior to our acquisition, along with the roadmap for them to be able to get to Gen nine consoles sometime next year, we have conviction around what they could achieve.
+So, Palia represents a potential live service, free-to-play version of those successful titles with AAA quality.
+Still in open data, so there's more work to be done, but based on how far they've gotten to prior to our acquisition, along with the roadmap for them to be able to get to Gen 9 console sometime next year.
+We have conviction around what they could achieve.
 It's already generating nice revenues on PC.
-We expect the revenue to grow with PlayStation and Xbox availability and distribution broadly next year.
-And some of the plans they have for additional content, as well as continuing, I'll say, tuning of the overall experience along with the open data, open data data that they're collecting.
-We do expect more optimized and more compelling experience from the moment that you log in for new players, as well as long term players who have been playing the game hundreds of hours for them to be excited for what's coming along with Gen nine release into 2025.
-Modernization wise, it's a free to play game.
-So there's always ideas around what can we do?
-And, you know, there's ideas, compelling ideas that that are being considered.
-But I would say in terms of where we're headed, you know, it's it's it's not going to depart too significantly from where they've been in terms of how they have developed the modernization and over economy that's embedded with the game already.
-Thank
+We expect the revenue to grow with PlayStation and Xbox availability and distribution broadly next year, and some of the plans they have for additional content, as well as continuing, I would say tuning, of the overall experience along with the open data data that they're collecting.
+We do expect more optimized and more compelling experience from the moment that you log in for new players as well as long-term players who have been playing the game hundreds of hours for them to be excited for what's coming along with Gen 9 release in 2025.
+Modernization-wise, it's a free-to-play game, so there's always ideas around what can we do, and there's ideas, compelling ideas that are being considered.
+But I would say in terms of where we're headed, it's not going to depart too significantly from where they've been in terms of how they have developed the modernization and overall economy that's embedded with the game already.

 speaker